apinprastya/sultan/README.md

 # Sultan POS
-Minimarket POS software writen in C++ with Qt Framework.
+Minimarket POS (Point Of Sales) software writen in C++ with Qt Framework.
 The main target of Sultan POS is minimarket and able to run on Raspberry Pi.

 ## Feature
 * Networked (uses websocket)